Adamant-im/adamant-wallets/README.md

 - `type` Coin or token mainly
 - `decimals` Decimal places
 - `cryptoTransferDecimals` Max precision for transactions
-- `minBalance` If the is blockchain limitations on minimum amount for an address
+- `minBalance` If there are blockchain limitations on minimum amount for an address
-- `minTransferAmount` If the is blockchain limitations on minimum amount to transfer
+- `minTransferAmount` If there are blockchain limitations on minimum amount to transfer
 - `fixedFee` If to use fixed tx transfer fee
 - `defaultFee` If tx fee is variable, but an app had not calculated it yet
 - `qqPrefix` QR code prefix for address